By Peter Ungphakorn

 PREVIOUSLY: As expected, negotiators remain divided on all the subjects in the talks in meetings from February to July 2021, according to Geneva trade sources.
 This is despite many countries arguing that the status quo is “less and less appealing”.

 The prospects of an agreement on anything by the November 30–December 3 ministerial conference, look dim.
 The most likely outcome could be the traditional WTO fallback of a “work programme” to keep things ticking over, unless there is a breakthrough in September to November.

 This is not for lack of effort.
 As members prepared to take the WTO’s traditional summer break (August to mid-September), the chair, Gloria Abraham Peralta, said she would produce a draft negotiating text on July 29.
 This was designed to take the talks into a new “text-based” phase in the hope that agreement can be reached on at least something.

 By then new papers had been circulated on a wide range of topics, with a number of new ideas, which seemed to broaden the discussion rather than narrow it down to points of potential agreement.

-By July, with 11 latest papers under discussion, negotiators were looking at domestic support, market access (including transparency on applied tariffs, not just the tariff ceilings legally bound in the WTO), transparency more broadly, export restrictions, waiving export restrictions for purchases by the World Food Programme, policies that may contain hidden export subsidies (called “export competition”), “public stockholding”, a “special safeguard mechanism”, etc. On most of those — perhaps all — members disagreed.
+By July, with at last a dozen new papers under discussion, negotiators were looking at domestic support, market access (including transparency on applied tariffs, not just the tariff ceilings legally bound in the WTO), transparency more broadly, export restrictions, waiving export restrictions for purchases by the World Food Programme, policies that may contain hidden export subsidies (called “export competition”), “public stockholding”, a “special safeguard mechanism”, etc. On most of those — perhaps all — members disagreed.